awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/concepts.md

 ## Application Version<a name="concepts-version"></a>

 In Elastic Beanstalk, an *application version* refers to a specific, labeled iteration of deployable code for a web application\.
-An application version points to an Amazon Simple Storage Service \(Amazon S3\) object that contains the deployable code such as a Java WAR file\.
+An application version points to an Amazon Simple Storage Service \(Amazon S3\) object that contains the deployable code, such as a Java WAR file\.
 An application version is part of an application\.
 Applications can have many versions and each application version is unique\.
-In a running environment, you can deploy any application version you already uploaded to the application or you can upload and immediately deploy a new application version\.
+In a running environment, you can deploy any application version you already uploaded to the application, or you can upload and immediately deploy a new application version\.
 You might upload multiple application versions to test differences between one version of your web application and another\.

 ## Environment<a name="concepts-environment"></a>